 I’m currently reading Enting’s Twisted.
 His style is certainly a little different from other writers on the subject and interesting.
 Highlighting anthropogenic climate change deniers as he does got me thinking about the content I’ve come across from such people, creationists, anti-fluoride crusaders and anti-vax truthers.

 Of the many things these groups have in common, one is worth noting.
-They are all lousy at properly referencing the evidence that they want you to believe is overwhelming against the standing scientific position.
+They are all lousy at properly referencing the evidence that they want you to believe is overwhelmingly against the standing scientific position.

 Mike Williamson provided me a link to a recent post by an anti-fluoride crusader that follows this trend.
 Titled, New Study on Fluoride Shows No Benefits and Major Safety Issues, Dr. Mercola doesn’t even link to the study the article relates to!